sclgo/usqlgen/README.md

 `usql` is great because it is a multi-platform, multi-database SQL client in a single binary.
 Learn more about `usql` from its [README](https://github.com/xo/usql#readme).

-`usqlgen` builds on usql's extensibility and allows you, among other things, to include arbitrary Go SQL drivers, even for databases not known to `usql`.
+`usqlgen` builds on usql's extensibility to allow including arbitrary drivers.

-`usqlgen` is useful when:
+`usqlgen` is useful when you don't edit `usql` code and:

 - you want to use a database driver which is not publicly available or is under active development
 - you want to use alternative driver for a database supported by `usql`.
 - you want to use a different version of a bundled driver
 - you want to use a fork of some of the bundled drivers
 - you are working with an obscure or niche database which is not supported by `usql` yet
   - consider contributing the support to `usql` at some point

+The Examples section details those usecases.

 `usqlgen` is itself inspired by the
 [OpenTelemetry Collector builder](https://opentelemetry.io/docs/collector/custom-collector/).